You have no alerts.

 I must have blinked at some point, because when I opened my eyes again, the blood-red murals of the large-headed figures had vanished.
 The stone walls on either side were clean.
 I breathed a small sigh of relief, but as I turned my head, my heart leaped into my throat again.

-I saw Lu Ayao move, likely intending to swap places with He Yu, but the Ancient Corpses seemed fixated on He Yu.
+I saw Lu Ayao move, likely intending to swap places with He Yu, but the ancient corpses seemed fixated on He Yu.
 The moment he made even a slight movement, the corpses pressed in closer.

 Since I was at the front of the line, Lu Ayao signaled for me and Tian Xiaoqi to start crawling back first.
-I had zero experience dealing with so many Ancient Corpses, so I didn’t dare linger.
+I had zero experience dealing with so many ancient corpses, so I didn’t dare linger.
 Since He Yu still held the Shengxi Material, I could only crawl back a short distance, hopefully giving Lu Ayao and He Yu enough room to maneuver.

 However, I hadn’t crawled for even three minutes when a scream erupted from He Yu behind me.
 I spun around just in time to see He Yu diving toward the ground.
-Lu Ayao instantly braced his hands against the stone crevices on either side and delivered a flying kick, slamming the Ancient Corpse that was face-to-face with He Yu back into the pile of bodies.
+Lu Ayao instantly braced his hands against the stone crevices on either side and delivered a flying kick, slamming the ancient corpse that was face-to-face with He Yu back into the pile of bodies.
 In a flash, Lu Ayao and He Yu swapped positions.

 “Go!
 I’ll catch up soon!”
 Lu Ayao drew his knife and shouted at us without looking back.